 The Fitness Benefits of Superman Exercises

 Anyone can perform these exercises anywhere!
 Supermans don’t require gym equipment, so you can easily incorporate these core strengthening movements into your daily exercise routine.
-It targets the muscles in your abdomen and back, but it also helps improve your flexibility and strengthens your spine to your hips.
+It targets the muscles in your abdomen and back but also helps improve your flexibility and strengthens your spine and hips.

 Do you suffer from acute or chronic tension?
 These core exercises are one of the best ways to free the tension in your neck, shoulders, and back because it helps to rotate the spine and the interconnecting muscles.